BLUFF BODIES AND AERODYNAMIC APPLICATIONS

 Role:

-- North Tower: junior architect at Officina Architetti (team member)
+- North Tower: junior architect at Officina Architetti (team member) - Status Built

 - South Tower: Author of the design proposal for the Master's Thesis project

-- North Tower: junior architect at Officina Architetti (team member)
+- North Tower: junior architect at Officina Architetti (team member) - Status Built

 - South Tower: Author of the design proposal for the Master's Thesis project

 The present research is a multidisciplinary study focused on an urban regeneration program in Medellin, Colombia.
 It examines the impact of introducing new architectural volumes into urban areas, with a particular emphasis on their effects on natural ventilation and the surrounding built environment.
-As part of the study, a mixed-use tower incorporating a public vertical green park at its midpoint was designed by the master’s candidate.
-This open-volume design served as a case study for aerodynamic investigations.
+As part of the study, a mixed-use tower incorporating a public vertical green park at its midpoint was designed by the master's candidate.
+This open-volume design serves as a case study for aerodynamic investigations.

 A range of different methods was employed, including computational fluid dynamics (CFD) simulations, wind tunnel testing, statistical and probabilistic analysis, and a climatological assessment of local conditions based on 61 years of monitoring data.
 The results were applied to optimize the placement of nature-based solutions (NBS) wind barriers, aiming to enhance pedestrian wind comfort in high-traffic areas of the building, such as commercial zones and public spaces, using LAD estimation techniques.